minh1507/default_projectAPIv1/README.md

 ## 🚀 About Me

 Hi, I'm Dương Đức Anh! 👋, I'm a fullstack developer.
-This is the first default project I built in college.
+This is the dora app I built for student to manage project.
 Its free, so you can use it for learning.
 But not for business.
 Thank you all!

 ## Feedback